matias-io/portainer-subdomain/readme.md

 # SSL HTTPS Certificate

-This Docker compose also features self-hosted SSL certificate with certbot, feel free to remove it if you do not need it.
+This Docker compose also features an optional ssl for the web server, simply put your fullchain.pem and privkey.pem in the /certs folder